 (2) to earn and maintain the Certified Surgical Technologist (CST) Credential from

-National Board of Surgical Technology and Surgical Assisting (NBSTSA).
+the National Board of Surgical Technology and Surgical Assisting (NBSTSA).

 ♦ The law contains a "grandfather" exception, which means continued employment of surgical technologists